Whole Beans vs Ground Coffee: Why Does It Matter?

 The main differences between whole bean vs ground coffee are:

 I recommend you try the Lavazza Super Crema Whole Bean Coffee Blend.
-If you’d rather buy pre-ground coffee, I think you’d like Starbucks Ground Coffee – Pike Place Roast.
+If you’d rather buy pre-ground coffee, Vitacup Genius is my favorite coffee and is only available ground.
 Read on to learn more about them.

 Whole Bean vs Ground Coffee Products Compared